Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 - DA Counts: 56.9+/-1.4
 - DD Counts: 1444+/-5
 - AA Counts: 1431+/-9
- NOTE: QP FOR PHI_PLUS NEEDS RECALIBRATION!!!! this will better balance the ad and da counts :)

 I calibrated the HD+e^-ipi/3VA state with the updated measurement basis.
 The calibration is as follows: UVHWP @ -115.2803939016242, QP @ -27.027
 I then collected data on the counts rates.
 Note HA and VD are not balanced as well as one would hope.
 Counts are as follows: